nikolajo/ci-push/README.md

 <b>CI tier:</b>
 - A CI plugin that is able to register as a listener on the server tier and when notified trigger a build

-The glue that binds these tiers is the event.
-The event has two attributes: branch and path

 USING ci-push
 ==============